 On the other hand, if a couple were being intimate in a car in public view and a passerby films it, it is safe to say that video voyeurism has not occurred because the couple were in public, despite the fact that they were in a personal vehicle.

 Ultimately, the charge of video voyeurism seems like it’s straightforward, however, there is a lot of nuance for such crimes in how they can be interpreted and applied.
 This means it’s even more crucial to have a skilled Tampa defense lawyer on your side.

 The 3 Types of Video Voyeurism Charges in Florida

 Florida Statute 810.145 spells out three different offenses related to video voyeurism.

-The most basic charge, video voyeurism, occurs when an individual:
+The most basic charge, video voyeurism, occurs when an individual, or voyeur:

-Video voyeurism also covers individuals who allow for such a camera to be installed, as well as individuals who use cameras to record under or through clothing without the subject’s consent.
+Video voyeurism also covers individuals who allow for such a camera to be installed for observation, as well as individuals who use cameras to record under or through clothing without the subject’s awareness or consent.

 Video Voyeurism Dissemination